sdk-ex/MediaMov/DISCLAIMER.md

  a way that might cause trouble to a developer.
 If you want to do bad things, there is not
  anything special about my software so there is literally no point in you using it.
 I dont
  condone or approve of any behavior like this, nor do I sell or make any profit from it.
  Please be respectful to what we are choosing to share.

+ ### Note:

  THIS SOFTWARE IS NOT OPEN SOURCE!
- I RESERVE THE RIGHT TO RESTRICT USE TO ANYONE WHO HARMS ANYONE ELSE USING MY PRODUCTS!
+I RESERVE THE RIGHT TO RESTRICT
+ USE TO ANYONE WHO HARMS ANYONE ELSE USING MY PRODUCTS!